hashicorp/vault/website/source/docs/concepts/tokens.html.md

 the lease period is up, the token will no longer function.
 In addition to no longer functioning, Vault will revoke it.

-In order to avoid your token being revoked, the `vault token-renew` command should be used to renew the lease on the token periodically.
+If a lease is associated with the token, in order to avoid your token being revoked, the `vault token-renew` command should be periodically used to renew the lease.

 After a token is revoked, all of the secrets in use by that token will also be revoked.
 Therefore, if a user requests AWS access keys, for example,